MaxCDN/api-docs/README.md

 ## List Stats By Directory and Zone Id

-Gets usage statistics by directory for the specified {zone_id}.
-(This report has to be enabled by Sales).
+Gets usage statistics by directory for the specified {zone_id} (this report has to be enabled by our sales department)

 <div class="heading">
 <div class="url GET"><span class="http_method">GET</span>